How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 Stunning Destinations to Discover in Japan Off the Beaten Path

-4. Support local businesses
+4. Support small local businesses

 Get behind small companies!
 Allow yourself to travel independently where possible by avoiding large tour agencies where money doesn’t trickle back down to local communities.
-Although I am not entirely against cruises myself it’s a fact that cruise companies are notorious for this.
+Although I am not entirely against cruises myself, it’s a fact that cruise companies are notorious for this.

 According to Skift, European cruises have been significantly increasing their frequency in recent years, which has been one of the causes of overtourism in coastal cities like Barcelona and Venice (more on this down the page).